 Investments in equity securities having a readily determinable fair value and in all debt securities are carried at fair value.
 Other investments are valued at fair value.
-Alternative investment funds are valued using an estimated net asset value (NAV).
 Investment return is reported net in the statements of activities and consists of dividend, interest, and other investment income, less external and direct internal investment expense; and realized and unrealized gains and losses on investments carried at fair value.
 Investment return is reflected in the statements of activities as income without donor restrictions, or income with donor restrictions based upon the existence and nature of any donor or legally imposed restrictions.